 Common Resident Questions

-Rollingwood Management has put together a list of the most frequently asked questions (FAQ) by our residents.
+Rollingwood Management has put together some of the most frequently asked questions (FAQ) by our residents.
 This information may answer many of your concerns in advance.
 Please do not hesitate to contact us if you have a question that is not listed.

-- When is my rent due, what are my payment options?
-Can I see my payment history and what I owe?
+- What are my rent payment options?
+Can I see my payment history?

 - How do I report a maintenance issue?

 - How long should I wait to hear back from someone regarding a maintenance problem?